GIOVANNI BIRINDELLI, 26.11.2019

 Snowden writes: «The word “privacy” itself is somewhat empty, because it is essentially indefinable, or over-definable.
 Each of us has our own idea of what it is» (p.
 208).

 I don’t think this is true.

 Of course, because every individual is different from another, he will have different preferences and needs is relation to privacy.
-John may choose to send Claire a postcard while Paul may prefer sending her a letter in a closed envelope.
+John may choose to send Claire a postcard while Paul may prefer sending her a letter in a sealed envelope.

 In the fact that each person has her own idea of what privacy is and/or has her own individual preferences/needs in relation to privacy, there is nothing that can lead us to conclude that privacy cannot be objectively defined.

 In fact, I believe that a person’s privacy can be defined as her ability to exercise her property rights by excluding other people from the knowledge of this exercise (or of some of its aspects); and by excluding them in such a way that they cannot acquire this knowledge without violating her property rights.